Circuit de Spa-Francorchamps: Original layout

 In 1918, German headquarters were in Spa, and in 1919, the Treaty of Versailles separated the Eupen-Malmedy region from Prussia and the German Empire.
 Between January and June 1920, a plebiscite was held, without a secret ballot and under other questionable circumstances.
 As a result, the Transitional Government prepared for the unification of Eupen-Malmedy with Belgium in June 1925.

 Jules de Thier, owner of the Liège newspaper La Meuse, was looking for a site to host a race, and following a meeting at the Hotel des Bruyères in Francorchamps, with burgomaster Joseph de Crawhez and racing-car driver Henri Langlois van Ophem, it was decided that the roads from Spa-Francorchamps to the former German Malmedy, to Stavelot, and back towards Francorchamps constituted an ideal triangle-shaped circuit with few tight corners and long fast sections.
-Eau Rouge creek was the Belgian-German Empire border until 1920, with the Ancienne Douane customs office being rather recent than ancient.
+Eau Rouge creek was the Belgian-German Empire border until 1920, after which date the border post became known as the Ancienne Douane, 'former customs office'.
 After passing through former German Bürnenville, the track crossed the former border again halfway on the road between Malmedy and Stavelot, at the junction of the Meiz road.
 In Stavelot, there was a sharp right-hander, later replaced with a sweeping bypass.